SNOWTEAM2023/Cognivia/README.md

 pip install -r requirements.txt
 ```
 ### 1) Modify Tokens
-To use your own OpenAI, DeepSeek and SiliconFlow API tokens, replace the placeholders with your actual tokens.
+To use your own OpenAI, DeepSeek, or SiliconFlow API tokens, replace the placeholders with your actual tokens.
 The relevant sections in the code have been left blank for this purpose.
 ```bash
 # Replace with your OpenAI API token
 api_key = "your_openai_api"